syrian2012/linux_detector/README.md

    sudo ./linux_detector.sh

 3. **Review the recommendations**
+   The script generates a report file named Recommendations_YYYY-MM-DD_HH-MM-SS.txt, which contains the output and recommendations.

 ## Customization
 You can modify the list of services to check by editing the services array in the check_relevant_services function.